 Bourbon, gin, vodka, rum and tequila continue to feature among the most popular cocktail spirits.

-In fact, we are rather partial to making an Old Fashioned from our cocktail recipes collection, especially when made with Woodford Reserve bourbon.
+In fact, I am rather partial to making an Old Fashioned from my cocktail recipes collection, especially when made with Woodford Reserve bourbon.
 So this version uses sorghum in place of traditional simple syrup, for a sweeter yet mellower finish.